stawberri/danbooru-node/README.md

 ```

 #### post.get([callback])
 This does a get request to your post's `file_url`, which is usually your post's full size image.
-This also uses [request](https://www.npmjs.com/package/request), just like `Danbooru.request()`
+This also uses [request](https://www.npmjs.com/package/request), just like `Danbooru.request()`.
 * `callback` _function(err, response, body)_.
 Callback function. `response` is a usual node HTTP response, while `body` is your image data.
 * **returns** _request_.
 Request object.

 #### post.getLarge([callback])
 This does a get request to your post's `large_file_url`, which is a large image appropriate for browsers, but not original size.
 It's sometimes the same image as `file_url`.
-This also uses [request](https://www.npmjs.com/package/request), just like `Danbooru.request()`
+This also uses [request](https://www.npmjs.com/package/request), just like `Danbooru.request()`.
 * `callback` _function(err, response, body)_.
 Callback function. `response` is a usual node HTTP response, while `body` is your image data.
 * **returns** _request_.
 Request object.

 #### post.getPreview([callback])
 This does a get request to your post's `preview_file_url`, which is usually your post's tiny preview image, useful for thumbnails.
-This also uses [request](https://www.npmjs.com/package/request), just like `Danbooru.request()`
+This also uses [request](https://www.npmjs.com/package/request), just like `Danbooru.request()`.
 * `callback` _function(err, response, body)_.
 Callback function. `response` is a usual node HTTP response, while `body` is your image data.
 * **returns** _request_.
 Request object.